-It’s not selfish to get help for yourself in the face of your loved one’s addiction.
-As a matter of fact, it’s helpful and can make a huge difference.
-Whether or not your loved one has accepted treatment, you can help yourself.
+Families of an addicted loved one may struggle in getting help for themselves.
+It’s not selfish to get support for yourself, as a matter of fact, it’s helpful and can make a huge difference.
+Whether or not your loved one has accepted treatment for drug or alcohol addiction, you can help yourself.

 Millions of family members have been where you are.
 You’re not alone.
 An important part of moving forward is to connect with others that have been in similar situations.
 Hearing their stories of hope will help sustain you.